DNWD843/DNWD843/README.md

 Glad to see you here!

-I am a junior frontend developer.
+I am a frontend developer.
 I love programming, traveling and workout.

 As a frontender, i enjoy creating beautiful and functional websites.
 In the future i want to become the full-stack developer.